cheikhcoder/Hackathon-CitoyenSN/README.md

 - **Language Support Expansion**: Add more languages relevant to Senegal.
 - **Advanced Legal Document Analysis**: Extend summarization with entity extraction and deeper legal insights.

+---

+This README provides a comprehensive guide to understanding, setting up, and running the **CitoyenSN** project.
+Enjoy exploring the world of legal AI assistance!